 Our board of directors granted stock options on April 30, 2013, each having an exercise price of \$9.05 per share, which our board of directors determined to be the fair value of our common stock on the date of grant.
-In establishing the exercise price for the grants, our board of directors considered input from management, including the contemporaneous valuation of our common stock as of April 15, 2013, as well as the objective and subjective factors outlined above
+In establishing the exercise price for the grants, our board of directors considered input from management, including the contemporaneous valuation of our common stock as of April 15, 2013, as well as the objective and subjective factors outlined above.

-Based on the IPO price of \$18.00 per share, the intrinsic value of stock options outstanding as of May 31, 2013 was \$58.3 million, of which \$36.4 million and \$21.9 million would have been related to stock options that were vested and unvested, respectively, at that date.
+Based on the assumed IPO price of \$15.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, the intrinsic value of stock options outstanding as of May 31, 2013 was \$25.2 million, of which \$17.7 million and \$7.5 million would have been related to stock options that were vested and unvested, respectively, at that date.

-On July 3, 2013, we and our underwriters determined the preliminary price range for this offering.
-The midpoint of that price range was \$15.00 per share.
+On July 3, 2013, we and our underwriters determined the estimated price range for this offering, as set forth on the cover page of this prospectus.
+The midpoint of the price range is \$15.00 per share.
 In comparison, our estimate of the fair value of our common stock was \$9.05 per share as of April 30, 2013.
-We note that, as is typical in IPOs, the preliminary price range for this offering was not derived using a formal determination of fair value, but was determined by negotiation between us and the underwriters.
+We note that, as is typical in IPOs, the estimated price range for this offering was not derived using a formal determination of fair value, but was determined by negotiation between us and the underwriters.
 Among the factors that were considered in setting this range were our prospects and the history of and prospects for our industry, the general condition of the securities markets and the recent market prices of, and the demand for, publicly-traded common stock of generally similar companies.
 In addition, at the time these awards were granted, our underwriters had not yet communicated to us the estimated price range for this offering.

-Specifically, we believe that the difference between the fair value of our common stock as of April 30, 2013 that was used to determine the \$9.05 per share exercise price of stock options granted on April 30, 2013 and the midpoint of the preliminary price range for this offering was primarily the result of the following company specific and external factors:
+Specifically, we believe that the difference between the fair value of our common stock as of April 30, 2013 that was used to determine the \$9.05 per share exercise price of stock options granted on April 30, 2013 and the midpoint of the estimated price range for this offering is primarily the result of the following company specific and external factors: